bodzaital/btif/docs/saving-loading/root.md

 ---
 layout: default
-title: Saving/Loading
+title: File API
 nav_order: 2
 has_children: true
-permalink: /saving-loading
+permalink: /file-api
 ---

-# Saving/Loading
+# File API

-The btif app.js provides a basic API for saving and loading files, but the actual interaction must be provided by a theme (called a frame in the source code).
+The btif engine provides a basic set of APIs for saving and loading files, but the actual interaction must be implemented by a theme.

-As of version 0.2, the API for asynchronously loading a save file works, but an API for saving a file is planned.